 Instagram is a give and take.
 Don’t expect to just show up and receive life changing travel tips.
 Okay, you’ll find one or two “instagrammable spots” and learn how to save some coins here or there but trust me, if you really want to get the most out of your travels by using Instagram you should keep reading.

 Find Your Niche

-Following similar accounts to yours, or accounts in your niche, is extremely important because chances are they’ve traveled to where you want to go and have a wealth of resources of tips and tricks that can help you save so much time planning the perfect trip (if you’re a perfectionist).
+Following similar accounts to yours, or accounts in your niche, is extremely important because chances are they’ve travelled to where you want to go and have a wealth of resources, tips and tricks that can help you save so much time planning the perfect trip.

 The thing about life changing travel is this – it is is unique to you.
 What changes my perspective won’t shift yours in the same way.
 So start thinking about what kinds of things you want to do or see on your trip and connect with people with similar interests and that’s sure to take your trip from being just another weekend in Paris to a life changing experience.

 Getting likes on Instagram is extremely overrated.
-It means so much more when there is genuine interaction and conversation going on whether it be on the photos I post or in my DMs.
+It means so much more when there is genuine interaction and conversation going on, whether it be on the photos you post or in your DMs.

 This doesn’t mean you need to leave random comments on every single person’s posts.
 Au contraire!
 I usually leave comments on posts that resonate with me and it’s hard to do that if you skipped past curating your feed to follow people who post content that’s remotely meaningful.

 I have to say, the community of young melanin queens slaying the travel game that I have curated on my feed is filled with some of the most uplifting women I’ve come across.
 Interacting with their accounts through the content they share has resulted in some genuine connections that have resulted in some wonderful travel moments for me over the last year and you can get the same value out of your Instagram too.

 Share.
 Share.
 Share.